asd01248967/ExerciseRepostiry/README.md

 The exercise01.py goals for this repository are:

 > For this exercise01 practice compute how many vocabularies exactly same as Attitude with one hundred points as well ,Suppose A is Point 1, B is point2, c is point 3, So on and so forth

+## Functions

+print all of these meet 100 point count in the 7000 vocabular xlsx file

+must be same with 7000.xlsx formed by 1 column straight

+another function can support type in a word to assist convert word to point and show how many you get

 ## Requirements.txt